Topics The First Neglected Tropical Diseases Student Contest and Online Event on World NTD Day 2024

 The Grand Prize (A and B categories), U-18 Special Prize (A and B categories), Japan Pharmaceutical Manufacturers Association Award, and GHIT Award were announced, and the winners gave their comments.

 The Japan Pharmaceutical Manufacturers Association Award was presented to Keika Hirono and Ayaka Miyazaki, third-year students at Tokyo Gakugei University International Secondary School.
-Izumi Fujii, a member of the NTD subgroup who served as a judge from the Pharmaceutical Manufacturers Association of Japan, commented, "The proposal utilizes Japan's advanced medical technology and shows a great deal of potential.
+Izumi Fujii, a member of the NTD subgroup of the JPMA judging panel, commented, "The proposal utilizes Japan's advanced medical technology and shows a great deal of potential, and I respect the careful research and the dignified presentation.
 Mr. Hirono, representing the winners, commented, "In the course of my research for this contest, I learned about the disease dengue fever among NTDs, and I remembered how close I was to the horror of dengue fever when I lived overseas.
 At that time, I couldn't do anything about it, but this time, I think we were able to contribute a little because we sent out our own ideas.
 I had a lot of fun working with my friends.

-Two winners of the Japan Pharmaceutical Manufacturers Association (JPMA) Award Two winners of the Japan Pharmaceutical Manufacturers Association (JPMA) Award
+Two recipients of the Japan Pharmaceutical Manufacturers Association Award Two recipients of the Japan Pharmaceutical Manufacturers Association Award

 Teaching!
 Dr. Kunii

-In a session on NTDs moderated by Osamu Kunii, CEO of the Global Health Technology Foundation, Takayuki Tobidan, a member of the NTD subgroup of the Pharmaceutical Manufacturers Association of Japan, answered the question, "What are pharmaceutical companies doing to conquer NTDs?
+In a session on NTDs moderated by Osamu Kunii, CEO of the Global Health Technology Foundation, Takayuki Tobidan, a member of the JPMA's NTD subgroup, answered the question, "What are pharmaceutical companies doing to conquer NTDs?
 However, pharmaceutical companies do not just ship medicines from their factories and call it a day.
 He also explained how the company is fulfilling its responsibilities in collaboration with many partners around the world, including educating local medical staff about the disease and the significance of taking the medicines.

 The first challenge to promote the importance of controlling NTDs to the younger generation by giving shape to the students' ideas was successfully completed, with all parties in Japan working together for the World NTD Day.
-Normally, there are few direct approaches from the Pharmaceutical Cooperative Association to the student generation, but this method of approaching students, such as explaining the student contest using LINE and applying for the contest, will be helpful for future efforts to reach out to the younger generation regarding infectious disease control.
-Thank you very much for your support to the Pharmaceutical Cooperative Association.
+Normally, direct approaches from JPMA to the student generation are rare, but this method of approaching students, such as explaining the student contest using LINE and applying for the contest, will be helpful for future efforts to reach out to the younger generation regarding infectious disease control.
+Thank you for your support of the JPMA.

-An overview of this event is also available on the Pharmaceutical Cooperative Association website.
+An overview of this event is also available on the JPMA website.

 https://www.jpma.or.jp/globalhealth/event/ntd_event.html

-( Takayuki Tobidan and Izumi Fujii, NTD Subgroup, Global Health Subcommittee, International Committee)
+( Takayuki Tobidan and Izumi Fujii, NTD Subgroup, Global Health Subcommittee, International Affairs Committee)

 Share this page